How To Help Kids Understand Child’s Emotions

 From the time they’re born, we tell kids to “use their words” instead of acting out.
-They learn that some child’s emotions are good and others not so much.
+They learn that some children’s emotions are good and others not so much.
 But what happens when a child doesn’t know how to identify these feelings?
-How can we teach our kids about child’s emotions if they don’t even understand themselves?
+How can we teach our kids about children’s emotions if they don’t even understand themselves?

 Steps For Making Them Understand Child’s Emotions

-So, the first step towards making them understand child’s emotions and understanding child development through emotions much better is letting them explore and find out how different they feel in numerous given situations.
+So, the first step towards making them understand children’s emotions and understanding child development through emotions much better is to let them explore and find out how different they feel in numerous given situations.
 More importantly, not asking them to shut off the emotion they are feeling.

 The second step is, acknowledging their feelings and validating child’s emotions by letting them know that it’s okay to be sad when you lose something or angry at a game for not going your way.
 They need to know that these emotions are natural responses in life so we should feel free to express what we’re feeling without being apprehensive about it.
 Emotions are not good or bad, they are just natural and invincible.
 So, they should be let in and let out smoothly.

 The third step to help them understand child’s emotions is, teaching them how to manage their emotions.
 Telling the child about different ways of understanding themselves and being aware of what’s happening around them in order for it not to overwhelm and control them.
 They should know that they are capable of controlling it if they learn various strategies on where to put all these feelings inside so as to not let these emotions overcome them.

 The fourth step is, teaching them how to think about their feelings.
 Furthermore, the parent must also teach children what they are feeling so they don’t confuse themselves with other people’s emotions and vice versa.
 This entails explaining that our thoughts make us feel certain ways too and we need to be mindful of these things in order for them not to get out of control.